ichensky/ichensky.github.io/docs/dev/algorithms/essential/string-searching/Z-algorithm.md

 ```

 #### After building the Z-array, we can answer on questions like
-- How many times does a pattern, for example `'aa'`, occur in the text?
+- How many times does a prefix, for example `'aa'`, occur in the text?
-- Does the pattern `'aab'` occur in the text?
+- Does the prefix `'aab'` occur in the text?
 If yes, at which indices?

 #### Naive Approach to compute the Z-array (two loops $O(n^2)$ time complexity)
 This approach give an idea of how the Z-array is computed, but it is not efficient for large strings.